Major of Social Work

 Recurrent Education for Social Workers

 Recurrent education refers primarily to the utilization of universities and other educational institutions by individuals who have completed their formal education.
-In 2008, both the master's and doctoral programs in social work introduced a recurrent education system for individuals currently employed as social workers.
-To enable concurrent work and study, these programs accommodate students through special admissions procedures, class times, and fee reductions, as follows:
+In 2008, both the master's and doctoral degree programs of the Major of Social Work introduced a recurrent education system for individuals currently employed as social workers.
+Systems in place to support students include special admissions procedures, and timetabling to enable them to study while actually working in the field as social workers.

 1. Admissions

-Individuals who have worked in the field of social work for a designated number of years may be admitted to the program solely on the basis of a thesis and an interview.*
+Individuals who have worked in the field for more than a specified number of years may be admitted to the program solely on the basis of a thesis and an interview.*

-In order to facilitate class attendance by working students, the two required classes (Principles of Social Work and Theory of Social Work) are held after 6:40 p.m.
-All faculty offer evening and Saturday classes on rotation.
+In order to facilitate class attendance by working students, the two required classes (Principles of Social Work and Theory of Social Work) are held in the 6th period (from 6:40 p.m.)
+All faculty members offer evening and Saturday classes on rotation.

-3. Payment of two years' fees for three years of study in the master's program
+3. Payment of two years' fees for three years of study (master's degree program)

 If students have difficulty submitting a master's thesis in two years for work-related or other reasons, they may extend their enrollment for a 3rd year without a corresponding increase in fees.

-*The program also allows graduates of Meiji Gakuin University to apply solely through an interview.
+*It is also possible for graduates of Meiji Gakuin University to apply for admission solely on the basis of an interview.

 Scholarships

-The Graduate School of Sociology offers scholarships to students in the Sociology and Social Work programs to support their research.
-Up to 10 students entering master's programs at the School are selected to receive Type 1 Scholarships of 250,000 yen each, and up to 15 students in their second year or later (including doctoral students) are selected to receive Type 2 Scholarships of 150,000 yen each.
-Please contact the Graduate School’s Office for more information.
+The Graduate School of Sociology offers scholarships to students in the Major of Sociology and Major of Social Work to support their research.
+Up to 10 students entering master's degree programs at the School are selected to receive Type 1 Scholarships of 250,000 yen each.
+Up to 15 students who are either in their second year of their master’s degree program or later or doctoral students in their first year or later are selected to receive Type 2 Scholarships of 150,000 yen each.
+Please contact the Graduate School Office for more information.